BruinPlanTeam/BruinPlan/README.md

 - Run `npm install` in both `client/` and `server/` directories

 **Prisma errors**
-- Run `npx prisma generate` in the `server/` directory
+- Run `npm run prisma:generate` or `npx prisma generate` in the `server/` directory

 **Port 3000 already in use**
-- Kill whatever's using port 3000, or change the port in `server/server.js`
+- Kill whatever's using port 3000, or change the PORT constant in `server/server.js`

 **CORS errors**
 - Make sure the client is running on `http://localhost:5173`
 - Check the CORS config in `server/app.js` matches your client URL
+- The client uses Vite proxy (`/api` routes) configured in `client/vite.config.js`

 ---

 Built for CS35L at UCLA.
-BruinPlan Team on top: Owen Battles, Ciaran Turner, Atri Pandya, Conor Parman
+CourseCompiler Team: Owen Battles, Ciaran Turner, Atri Pandya, Conor Parman